 On Thursday 27th June 2019 we are bringing together a set of exciting, challenging speakers, and providing a chance for people across the sector to share their work and ideas, and to network.

-More details, and to book tickets: London SciComm Symposium 2019 Eventbrite
+More details, including our speaker list, featuring a wide range of exciting SciCommers, and to book tickets: London SciComm Symposium 2019 Eventbrite

 * We’ve met scientists, teachers, learned society staff, coordinators of public engagement in universities, TV presenters, marketers, writers, performers, comedians, press officers, scicomm students, bloggers, historians of science, museum folk and we want to meet even more people!